aurora/caddy.sh/README.md

 ## Installation

 Download the latest self-contained installer from https://github.com/aurora/caddy.sh/releases and run it with root privileges.
 The installer will extract the distribution and create configuration files below `/etc/caddy.sh/` and places the `caddy.sh` executable script at `/usr/local/bin`.

 ## Usage

 `caddy.sh init <name> <path>`

 Initialize a project located at `<path>` for usage with `caddy.sh`.
-The script will create config files for the project from templates located at `/etc/caddy.sh/templates` and create symlinks to them in the directory `/etc/caddy.sh/hosts/<name>`.
+The script will create config files for the project from the supplied templates located at `/etc/caddy.sh/templates` and create symlinks to them in the directory `/etc/caddy.sh/hosts/<name>`.
 Adjust the config files for your needs.

+`caddy.sh deploy <name> <path>`

+Install a project into the `/etc/caddy.sh/hosts/<name>`.
+Essentially the same as `init`, but without creating the config files from the supplied templates.

 `caddy.sh run`